organization-supply/organization.supply/README.md

 Errors are tracked with Sentry.
 This is configured trough the .env file in which you will need to fill in the SENTRY_DSN variable.
 A `.env.example` file is provided.

+A `docker-compose.yml` file is also available for this stack for development.
+It runs the application with a Postgres DB instead of a sqlite one.
+A simple `build` and `up` should be enough, you can create a superuser in the python application container.

 # Testing

 Testing is done with pytest: `pytest`.
 If you want the coverage reports, run `pytest --cov-report html .` and look in the `tests/reports` directory to see the HTML output.
 The aim is to keep the coverage as high as possible.